KNNG

 KNNG (104.7 FM, King FM) is a radio station broadcasting a top 40 music format.
 Licensed to Sterling, Colorado, United States, the station is currently owned by Wayne Johnson, through licensee Media Logic LLC, and features programming from Premiere Networks.

 History

-The station was assigned the call letters KSTC-FM on 5 January 1979.
-On 1 March 1985, the station changed its call sign to the current KNNG.
+The station was assigned the call letters KSTC-FM on January 5, 1979.
+On March 1, 1985, the station changed its call sign to the current KNNG.

 KNNG started out playing top 40 music.
-In 1990 KNNG segued to a very soft adult contemporary format.
+In February 1991, KNNG segued to a very soft adult contemporary format.
 The station also aired hourly news and farm information.
 Throughout the next 25 years the station had a series of flips from Adult Contemporary to country music to top 40.
 Most recently KNNG now plays hit music with a rhythmic approach.
-It is Northwest Colorado's home for Ryan Seacrest's American Top 40.
+It is Northeast Colorado's home for Ryan Seacrest's American Top 40.